Psalms For Life

 will be forever stopped.

-David has fled to the Judean wilderness because men who twist the truth about him are out to kill him.
-This happened to David twice in his life: as a young man running from Saul and as a much older man running from his treasonous son Absalom.
-While he could have written this at either point, it seems more likely that he wrote it as a young man.
+David has fled to the Judean wilderness because men telling lies about him are out to kill him.
+David fled to the wilderness twice in his life: as a young man running from Saul and as a much older man running from his treasonous son Absalom.
+He may have written this at either point.
 With his plight robbing him of sleep, he turns his insomnia into prayer and is still praying when the sun comes up.

 For everything David does for God, God does far more for him.
 David clings to God, but it’s God who holds him fast.
 So David thanks God for all his help.
-He’s convinced God will ensure that those determined to kill him end up as carrion—a grim picture, but it’s just the reality.
+He’s convinced God will ensure that those bent on killing him end up as carrion—a grim picture, but it’s just the reality.
 When their lying mouths have been shut for good, David’s mouth will overflow with joyful praise.
-And he won’t celebrate God’s goodness in isolation because all God’s people will join in, implying that David will be reunited with his people.
+And he won’t celebrate God’s faithfulness in isolation because David will be reunited with his people and all God’s people will join in.

 O God, you’re my God.
 I long for you like parched land for rain.
 You’ve been my helper, and I rest in the shadow of your wings.
 Help me seek you more than anything else.
 Deliver me from the evil one, save me from myself, and fill my mouth with joyful songs of praise.
 Amen.